-Q: How does the leadership summit differ from the two-week long service leadership projects?
+Q: How does YLS differ from SEALNet’s two-week-long service leadership project?

-A: The summit is a 10-day long, fully immersive leadership experience for youths from across Southeast Asia.
-It will bring together experienced youth service leaders—those who have substantial service leadership in their communities or the past mentees that have gone through regular SEALNet’s projects—for open dialogue and collaboration.
-The summit aims to explore service leadership on a larger scale than what is traditionally covered by regular SEALNet service projects.
-The main focus is on personal growth and development, helping participants to realize their limitless potential in changing their communities.
-In addition, another strong component of the summit will be on the regional collaboration to drive Southeast Asia forward.
+A: The summit is a weeklong, fully immersive leadership experience for youths from across Southeast Asia.
+It will bring together experienced youth service leaders in their respective communities or past SEALNet mentees and members that have gone through regular SEALNet projects for open dialogue and collaboration.
+Thus, the summit aims to explore service leadership on a larger scale than what is traditionally covered by regular SEALNet service leadership project.

 Q: What kind of applicants are you looking for?